carbon-language/carbon-lang/llvm/docs/LangRef.rst

     On an argument, this attribute indicates that the function does not write through this pointer argument, even though it may write to the memory that the pointer points to.

+    If a readonly function writes memory visible to the program, or has other side-effects, the behavior is undefined.
+If a function writes to a readonly pointer argument, the behavior is undefined.
 ``"stack-probe-size"``
     This attribute controls the behavior of stack probes: either the ``"probe-stack"`` attribute, or ABI-required stack probes, if any.